Controls on chemicals in food

 Food colours are used in both commercial and domestic food preparation.
 They can be either natural or synthetic (artificial).

 There are rules defining which food colour additives may be used in the UK.
-They list the current EU approved additives and their E numbers, set down conditions for their use and specify which colours may not be sold directly to the public.
+They list the current approved additives and their E numbers, set down conditions for their use and specify which colours may not be sold directly to the public.

 Food colours and attention deficit hyperactivity disorder (ADHD)